Radhouane Slimane: Career

 Slimane has played for several teams in his ten-year basketball career, including stops in Portugal, Saudi Arabia, the United Arab Emirates, and his native Tunisia.
 He is known for his rough, physical style of play.

 Slimane is a member of the Tunisia national basketball team and made his most recent appearance at the 2010 FIBA World Championship.
 Prior to that, he competed at the 2007 FIBA Africa Championship before having a fallout with the Tunisian Federation.
 Shortly before the 2010 World Championship, he made amends with the Federation and joined the team in Turkey.

 In September 2018, Slimane signed a 2-year contract with US Monastir for a second stint with the team.
 He led Monastir to their first-ever BAL championship in the 2022, and was named to the All-BAL First Team following a season in which he averaged 14.4 points per game.

 On 3 October 2023, Slimane joined Sagesse Club for the 2023-24 season.

+He announced his retirement in July 2026 at age 45.